 The default-log-level set in the configuration value can be overridden by the SC\LOG\LEVEL environment variable.

 Default Log Format

 A logging line exists of two parts.
-First it displays meta information (thread id, date etc.), and finally the actual log message.
+First it displays meta information (Log-level, Suricata module), and finally the actual log message.
 Example: